 When is Hurricane Season?

-Hurricane season begins on June 1st and ends on November 30th every year, with September being the most active month for hurricanes in our area.
+Hurricane season begins on June 1st and ends on November 30th every year.
 Although hurricanes can form as early as May or as late as December, it is very rare to see a storm form in those months.
 During hurricane season, storms can range from tropical depressions, tropical storms, to category 1-5 hurricanes.

 ||Types of Damage